CCI-MOC/documentation/docs/source/openstack/Security-Groups.md

 ![](../_static/img/security_rules_02.png)

-**Allowing Ping**
+### Allowing Ping
 The default configuration blocks ping responses, so you will need to add an additional group and/or rule if you want your public IPs to respond to ping requests.

 Ping is ICMP traffic, so the easiest way to allow it is to add a new rule and choose "ALL ICMP" from the dropdown.

 ![](../_static/img/security_add_rule_ping.png)

 More on different types of ICMP codes can be found at [this link](http://www.nthelp.com/icmp.html).
 *Note that due to a [known bug](https://bugs.launchpad.net/horizon/+bug/1511748) setting a specific ICMP type may give an error message.*

 Make sure to add VMs with public IPs you want to ping to the security group containing this rule.

-******
+---

 Next: [Create a Key Pair](Create-a-Key-Pair.html)

 Previous:  [Create a Router](Create-a-Router.html)

 [Openstack Tutorial Index](OpenStack-Tutorial-Index.html)